Jump to:

 Worst Time to Visit Tucson

-The worst time to end up in Tucson is definitely in summer, which is in the months of June, July, and August.
+The worst time to visit Tucson is definitely in summer, which is in the months of June, July, and August.

 Some days the temperatures pass 100°F, and the heat is truly unlike anywhere else.
 Spending time outdoors is difficult, but it’s summer, so you don’t really have a lot of choices when it comes to the available activities.